 Get the family together, open that extra big box of colored pencils (or invest in a couple of 12-pencil sets so there is no fighting at the table), and distribute the page assignments.
 The entire family will be working on the same illustration, just in varying degrees of detail, so everyone can feel that they are part of the same project.
 The activity can be made more fun by adding restrictions for the older family members.
 For example, let the youngest colorist choose the colors of the letters.
 Everyone else must stick to this color choice for their bases colors, but are challenged to use their imagination to integrate those colors in a creative and eye-catching way.
 If you have ideas for creative coloring restrictions that make this activity more enjoyable for the teens and adults, please add them in the comment section below.

 Coloring together stimulates conversation.
 Have you been longing for family chats, but have a family that is too glued to their phones to remember the archaic activity called conversation?
 Announce a Christmas Preparation Boot Camp (just don’t call it “boot camp” or they may take to the hills) for the family, set aside two hours after a weekend dinner (those “I am so bored” rainy days work best for families that are new to coloring), and just do it.
 Inevitably, conversation will flow.
-It’s difficult to maintain silence for a couple of hours when you are using your hands for more than just “clicking”.
+It’s difficult to maintain silence for a couple of hours when you are using your hands for more than just “swiping and clicking”.
 It might start with “stop stealing my red crayon!“, but eventually the debate about which color to use may lead to other more interesting topics.
 Give it a try.
 Download your MERRY CHRISTMAS FAMILY COLORING PAGES from Zisubu Artique.